Department of Family Medicine & Population Health

 Our residents receive superb training at diverse and dynamic programs throughout Virginia, where our faculty physicians emphasize teamwork as well as the development of the individual.
-The VCU Family Medicine Graduate Program is a system of five community-based residencies located in urban, suburban and rural settings, co-sponsored by some of the best health care systems in Virginia.
+The VCU Family Medicine Graduate Program is a system of four community-based residencies located in urban, suburban and rural settings, co-sponsored by some of the best health care systems in Virginia.

 We are also proud to say that we have achieved a milestone reached by very few other departments — more than 1,000 family physicians have graduated from our residency programs.
 We encourage you to learn more about how our resident graduates are prepared for a fulfilling and successful professional career.

 Our research team has grown rapidly and includes collaborators from many other departments and institutions.
-Our team of researchers includes two members of the National Academy of Medicine (formerly the Institute of Medicine, a member of the US Preventive Services Task Force, and a contributing editor to JAMA.
-Please visit the research area of our Web site to learn more about past, present and future research initiatives in the department.
+Our team of researchers includes two members of the National Academy of Medicine (formerly the Institute of Medicine), a vice chair of the US Preventive Services Task Force, and a contributing editor to JAMA.
+Please visit the research area of our website to learn more about past, present and future research initiatives in the department.

 We look forward to helping you achieve your goals.